1bonp/Angels/README.md

 This has react, node, express, react-dom, react-router-dom, react-bootstrap, awslib, babel, webpack.

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project is bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).